 Aside from the snapping sounds they make during feeding, sharks are also considered silent animals.
 They do not growl or click, and they use body language to communicate rather than sound.

 Jellyfish are another aquatic animal that does not produce sound deliberately.
-They can create sounds waves using their tentacles or bell as they swim, but this is unconscious sound production.
-Jellyfish cannot produce sound for communication as they do not have a brain capable of creating the required complex patterns of behavior to form sound.
+They can create sound waves using their tentacles or bell as they swim, but this is unconscious sound production.
+Jellyfish cannot make a sound for communication as they do not have a brain capable of creating the required complex patterns of behavior to form sound.

 Daniel.
 (2014, July 3).
 How do small animals make loud sounds?
 Retrieved from Stack Exchange: Biology: https://biology.stackexchange.com/questions/9850/how-do-small-animals-make-loud-sounds